-Petit jurors should begin calling the toll-free telephone number (see below), after 6:00 PM, on the date indicated on your jury summons.
-You will call this number every Thursday for the duration of your term.
+Petit jurors should check their status through eJuror or call (855) 895-2472, after 6:00 PM, on the date indicated on your jury summons.
+You will check for instructions every Thursday for the duration of your term.
 Each Thursday, the message will give you your reporting instructions for the following week.
-If you do not hear your juror number called, you will be instructed to call again the following Thursday.If you experience difficulty getting through to the 800#, please note that the most current message is available to you throughout the weekend

-To get directions and hours for each of the offices please visit the Maps, Locations & Hours section of this website.
+To get directions and hours for each of the offices please visit the Directions & Parking section.

 How Long Will Your Term as a Juror Last?